lip6/ITSTools/itstools/docR.md

    *  click *Run*.

+3. Reference Manual for Options (retained in the General Options tab)

 Several options have been chosen among all those available in the command-line its-tools version.
 They are:
 + Input options (mandatory):